1LET Privacy Notice

 Data processor: Yes – contract/DPA in place per UK GDPR Article 28

-Retention: Duration of application process + 7 years (or 1 year if unsuccessful)
+Retention: Duration of application process + 7 years (or 5 years if unsuccessful to defend against any accusations of discrimination)

 International transfers: Yes – US-based with Standard Contractual Clauses